gurukulams/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/human_reproduction.md

     d. hPL

-20. How is polyspermy avoided in humans?
+20.How is polyspermy avoided in humans?

-21. What is colostrum?
+21.What is colostrum?
 Write its significance.

-22. Placenta is an endocrine tissue.
+22.Placenta is an endocrine tissue.
 Justify.

-23. Draw a labeled sketch of a spermatozoan.
+23.Draw a labeled sketch of a spermatozoan.

-24. What is inhibin?
+24.What is inhibin?
 State its functions.

-25. Mention the importance of the position of the testes in humans.
+25.Mention the importance of the position of the testes in humans.

-26. What is the composition of semen?
+26.What is the composition of semen?

-27. Name the hormones produced from the placenta during pregnancy.
+27.Name the hormones produced from the placenta during pregnancy.

-28. Define gametogenesis.
+28.Define gametogenesis.

-29. Describe the structure of the human ovum with a neat labelled diagram.
+29.Describe the structure of the human ovum with a neat labelled diagram.

-30. Give a schematic representation of spermatogenesis and oogenesis in humans.
+30.Give a schematic representation of spermatogenesis and oogenesis in humans.

-31. Explain the various phases of the menstrual cycle.
+31.Explain the various phases of the menstrual cycle.

-32. Explain the role of oxytocin and relaxin in parturition and lactation.
+32.Explain the role of oxytocin and relaxin in parturition and lactation.

-33. Identify the given image and label its parts marked as a, b, c and d
+33.Identify the given image and label its parts marked as a, b, c and d

 ![lesson 1](/books/12-biology/zoology/unit1/bzf28.png )

-34. The following is the illustration of the sequence of ovarian events (a-i) in a human female.
+34.The following is the illustration of the sequence of ovarian events (a-i) in a human female.